Backpacking Czech Republic

 Tours and activities in the Czech Republic

-A good way to get an idea of what to do is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in the Czech Republic.
+They work directly with local tour operators in the Czech Republic, so you won’t have to scour the internet or roam around town trying to find the best deal.

 Train travel in the Czech Republic